blackbat13/eternal-king/docs/stories/misc/undeadly_conundrum.md

 Deep in the castle between dimensions, Damien didn’t sigh.
 He *glowed*.
 A low, dangerous pulse of crimson light rippled from his throne as he felt the backlash of Xeroth’s "nudge" curdle into catastrophe.
 Lorain dropped her cocktail shaker, wings flaring wide.

-"You *let* him do that on purpose," she accused, hands on her hips.
+"You *let* him do that on purpose" she accused, hands on her hips.
 "You *knew* he’d miscalculate!"

 Damien sipped his tea, utterly serene.
 "I knew *Xeroth* would miscalculate.
 I didn’t know Malak Vorth would have the audacity to *repurpose Chaos magic*.
 Fascinating."
 He set down the cup.
 "Time for Nyx."